Customization

 "label" | Displays the month and year as a label.
 Default value. |

-"dropdown" | Displays a dropdown with both months and years. |
+"dropdown" | Displays dropdowns for both month and year navigation. |

-"dropdown-months" | Displays a dropdown with the months only. |
+"dropdown-months" | Displays a dropdown only for the month navigation. |

-"dropdown-years" | Displays a dropdown with the years only. |
+"dropdown-years" | Displays a dropdown only for the year navigation. |

 Caption Dropdown

-To enable a navigation dropdown, set captionLayout="dropdown"
+To enable a navigation dropdown, set captionLayout

 and endMonth